Attosecond physics

 The current world record for the shortest light-pulse generated by human technology is 43 as.

-In 2022, Anne L'Huillier, Paul Corkum, Ferenc Krausz are awarded with the Wolf prize in physics for their pioneering contributions to ultrafast laser science and attosecond physics.
+In 2022, Anne L'Huillier, Paul Corkum, Ferenc Krausz were awarded with the Wolf Prize in physics for their pioneering contributions to ultrafast laser science and attosecond physics.
+This was followed by the 2023 Nobel Prize in Physics, where L'Huillier, Krausz and Pierre Agostini were rewarded "for experimental methods that generate attosecond pulses of light for the study of electron dynamics in matter."